 How to design engaging in-class learning experiences.

-How to become a “guide on the side” in the flipped classroom.
+How to become facilitator, or “guide on the side,” in the flipped classroom.

 How to create an assessment plan for your flipped classroom.